WebAssembly/spec/spectec/doc/Language.md

 ### Hints

-Hints are free-form annotations to SpecTec definitions of the following form:
+Hints are free-form annotations that can be associated with all previously given forms of definition:
 ```
+def ::= ...
+  "syntax" varid subid* atom? hint+
+  "grammar" gramid subid* hint*
+  "relation" relid hint+
+  "rule" relid subid* hint+
+  "var" varid hint+
+  "def" "$" defid hint+

 hint ::=
-  "hint" "(" hintid exp ")"                                 hint
+  "hint" "(" hintid exp ")"
 ```
+As short-hands,
+hints can also be placed inline, directly on most definition forms, instead of having them as a separate definion
+(see the [syntax summary](#syntax-summary) for details).

 Hints are ignored by the SpecTec frontend, but passed on to individual backends, which may interpret the hint identifier and the accompanying expression in any way they see fit.